Life Off Campus

-Congratulations if you have received off-campus status!
-We hope that you are excited about living off-campus and securing your own housing for next year.
-This site can serve as a resource for you with respect to landlord-tenant responsibilities, City of Oberlin resources and services, and Oberlin College resources and services.
+Congratulations if you have received off-campus status.
+We hope that you are excited about living off campus and securing your own housing for next year.
+This site can serve as a resource for you with respect to landlord-tenant responsibilities, city of Oberlin resources and services, and Oberlin College resources and services.
 We hope that this is useful to you and that you have a positive off-campus living experience.

 Please note that this information is prepared as a helpful information aid for students who obtain off-campus status.
 Nothing in this site creates a legal relationship between you and the college or with any third party regarding off-campus housing.
-The information contained in this booklet was up to date at the time of publication (July 2012) and is subject to change.
+The information contained in the booklet was up to date at the time of publication (July 2012) and is subject to change.